istio/istio/src/envoy/mixer/README.md

 Notes:
 * mixer_server is required
-* attributes: these attributes will be send to the mixer
+* mixer_attributes: these attributes will be send to the mixer

-### *forward_attribute* HTTP filter:

-This filer will forward attributes to the upstream istio/proxy.
+* forward_attributes: these attributes will be forwarded to the upstream istio/proxy.

+By default, mixer filter forwards attributes and does not invoke mixer server.
+You can customize this behavior per HTTP route by supplying an opaque config:

 ```
-   "filters": [
-      "type": "decoder",
-      "name": "forward_attribute",
-      "config": {
-         "attributes": {
+    "opaque_config": {
-            "attribute_name1": "attribute_value1",
-            "attribute_name2": "attribute_value2"
+      "mixer_control": "on",
+      "mixer_forward": "off"
     }
-    }
 ```

-Notes:
-* attributes: these attributes will be forwarded to the upstream istio/proxy.
+This config reverts the behavior by sending requests to mixer server but not forwarding any attributes.